-“These manikins can be programmed so that conditions change as the students work with them,” says the lab’s simulation education specialist, Mike Trioli, who said the value of the simulators and accompanying equipment and software exceeds $400,000.
+“These manikins can be programed so that conditions change as the students work with them,” says the lab’s simulation education specialist, Mike Trioli, who said the value of the simulators and accompanying equipment and software exceeds $400,000.
 “We try to create as real an environment as possible for the students to work in, so when they walk into a simulation room they are able to suspend belief and treat the manikin as if they were in a real hospital room working with a real patient.”

 Trioli says other manikins are used by students to learn tasks and skills for specific parts of the body, such as listening to heart and lung sounds, connecting a patient to a ventilator, giving injections, and prepping for a lumbar puncture.
 Other scenarios include tracheotomies, various OB-GYN exams, and wound care.
 Then there’s an array of tubes that can be inserted, including a central line, a gastric line, an IV, and a Foley catheter.

 “In the simulation lab, you are the nurse,” says Poole, the BSN grad who was working in the lab while studying for her nursing boards.
 “You have a lot more responsibility than what you get during clinical rotations.”